Lilley Cornett Woods Appalachian Ecological Research Station

 Biodiversity of plants and animals abound at LCW.
 There are over 530 species of flowering plants and an estimated 700 breeding pairs of birds present.
 In addition, a variety of small mammals, amphibians and reptiles call Lilley Cornett Woods home.

 Due to the unique nature of this ecosystem, it is an ideal location for ecological and environmental research.
-Thirty six completed studies have been documented, ranging from small animal surveys to hydrological investigation and archeological assessments of rock shelters.
+Currently, over fifty completed studies have been documented, ranging from small animal surveys to hydrological investigation and archeological assessments of rock shelters.
 One of the most important investigations has been the decadal forest composition research which has taken place over the past 40 years.
 In order to conduct research at LCW, a proposal must be submitted in writing prior to conducting the research.
 The Division of Natural Areas' research protocol is located on the "Research" link on the "Explore" vertical menu.

 LCW is a U.S. Department of the Interior registered national landmark and a registered natural area of the Society of American Foresters.
 Also, LCW is a preserve; as such the following are prohibited:

 - collecting of plants, animals or artifacts